Click

 Freda Wells

-How can we spark a bit of hope and agency in people when times feel particularly challenging?
-We believe that bringing people together as a community to share the load and ask questions together as a collective is a powerful - if not vital and very human - way to reignite hope.
-This article goes into depth about the 'why' behind the event, shares highlights from the evening, and links to a recording of Jon's talk.
+How can we reignite 'active hope' and agency in people, in challenging times?
+We believe that bringing people together to ask important questions and share their experiences, is a powerful - if not vital and very human - way to reignite hope and (re)build community.
+This article shares the 'why' behind this recent event, highlights from the evening, and links to watch the recording of Jon's talk.

-A key ingredient in successful gatherings is focusing on the intangibles: our own inner energy, intentions and feelings.
-When we genuinely show up to serve - when we carry in us an excitement and enthusiasm about each person's potential - the magic happens.
-This isn't about outcomes, tangibles, deliverables, but rather understanding the conditions that can create those.
+Key to successful gatherings is the invisible: our intentions, checking in with our unconscious biases, our energy.
+When we show up to serve, and tap into our 'why' - and intentionally hold space and curiosity for each person's potential - magic happens.
+Perhaps what the world needs right now is less about outcomes and deliverables, and more about understanding the conditions that can create those.
 Once upon a time, we all felt that the world was a little magic.
-We curled up for books in bed time and were read fairytales and stories that lit up our imaginations.
-Maybe we need to bring back this connection with our imaginations, and with magic.
+We curled up for story time each evening, and were read fairytales and stories that lit up our imaginations.
+Maybe it is time for us to reconnect with some imaginations, with some magic.

-Part of what catalysed the event was sensing a need in response to a general mood hanging in the air in Aotearoa of late.
-The vibe in Wellington, and across New Zealand in general, has been a bit 'meh' lately, with 6,500 public sector job cuts and counting, with the current government's style being one of short-term gain for a few, at the cost of the many, and despairingly at huge cost to the environment.
-For some of us during times like this, our minds or souls starts pondering, 'what can we do?', 'what is needed?' 'what needs to shift?'
-The history of humanity is a long tale shaped by the challenges thrown our way (or that we've created!)
-Each moment invites us to consider, how will I show up?
+A catalyst for this event was a desire to lift the general mood hanging in the air in Aotearoa.
+The vibe in Wellington -and across New Zealand in general - has been a bit 'meh' lately, with 6,500 public sector job cuts and counting (edit as at Dec 2024: 11,000...) with the current government's style encapsulated in short-term gain for a few, at great cost to the many, and despairingly at huge cost to the environment.
+For those of us perhaps with the luxury to do so at times like this, who believe that humans are capable of better, feel driven to ask, 'what can we do?', 'what is needed?' 'what needs to shift?'
+The history of humanity is a tale shaped by the challenges thrown our way (or that we've created!) and each challenge invites us to consider, how will I show up?
 There are times however when this question seems more pressing…

-Trying to show up optimistically can feel harder given much of what we read and hear in the news.
+Choosing to show up as our best selves can feel harder given much of what we read and hear in the news.
 Is it healthier to completely disconnect?
-There's a strong argument for it.
+There's a strong argument for it, as Jonathan Haidt reminds us in his book, The Anxious Generation.
 Yet, we want to remain informed and engaged, and we are wired to connect.
-One comforting trend we've observed when we pan out, is that the news comes in peaks and troughs over a longer timescale.
-After a period of predominantly bad news, we then see a sort of 'immune response', with people and journalists alike, swinging back to choose to draw people's attention to the good.
-This is an important reminder about the power of choice (notwithstanding structural power and privilege imbalances which is another article in itself) - we get to choose the stories that we see value in telling ourselves.
+One comforting trend we've observed when we widen our perspective, is that after a period of predominantly bad news, we see a sort of 'immune response', with people and journalists alike, swinging back to choose to draw people's attention to the good.
+This is a valuable reminder about the power of choice (notwithstanding structural power and privilege imbalances which is another article in itself) - we get to choose the stories that we see value in telling ourselves.

-Bare with me as I go deeper into the 'why' of this event series, which I think deserves some time in the limelight, given it's transferability to so many other contexts.
+Bare with me as I go deeper into the 'why' of this event and the series that it has kicked off.
+I think it deserves some time in the limelight, given it's transferability to other contexts.

 The Doors of Perception

 How does our thinking effect how we show up in hard times?
-Mountains of evidence exist, that show the power of curiosity and self-compassion as essential qualities to help us through hard times, and life in general.
-Curiosity and self-compassion are key to shifting an inner narrative from disempowerment and despair, toward seeing new possibilities.
+Mountains of research have shown the power of curiosity and self-compassion in helping us through hard times - and more broadly through life in general.
+The qualities of curiosity and self-compassion help to shift our inner narrative or 'inner dialogue' away from disempowerment and despair, towards new possibilities.

 Cultivating curiosity

-We can probably all agree in theory that curiosity is a useful and virtuous thing, particularly to address the 'polycrisis' (let's say it together - poly-opportunity!), but what proportion of our day do we spend actually just being curious?
-How do we create safe spaces to allow and cultivate curiosity, in a world that tends to incentivise 'knowing' and 'doing'?
+We probably all agree that curiosity is a useful and virtuous thing, particularly to address the 'polycrisis' (let's say it together - poly-opportunity!), but what proportion of our day do we spend just being curious?
+How do we create safe spaces to cultivate curiosity, in a world that tends to incentivise 'knowing' and 'doing'?
 Because not knowing is invariably the starting place for any good curiosity!
-Allowing ourselves to be curious can shape life into a more fulfilling journey, and set a sort of cognitive foundation on which we can build a more constructive sensemaking in this world, at both an individual and collective level.
-This is in contrast to the evil twin of curiosity - judgment and cynicism.
+Allowing ourselves to be curious, shapes life into a more fulfilling journey, and builds a kind of cognitive foundation on which we can build a more constructive sensemaking in this world.
+This is in contrast to the evil twin of curiosity - judgment.
 The role curiosity can play in enriching our lives is highlighted in many studies, such as this one showing that curious people are also optimists.

-So we created this series to build a sense of hope and curiosity, as both qualities are key ingredients in helping us to figure out what better might look like.
+So we created this series to water the seeds of hope and curiosity - key ingredients for helping us figure out what better might look like, and start to co-create it moment to moment.
 The adage, ‘where our attention goes, grows’ - is a useful touchpoint for our inner compass - which wolf do I want to feed?
 What do I want more of and less of in my life?
-What stories and ideas leave me feeling empowered to be impactful in my community and this world?
+What inner dialogue leaves me feeling empowered to be impactful in my community and this world?

 Invisibilia: Social contagion

-Another element of our 'why' is the fascinating fact that our nervous systems are constantly communicating with each other (see Dr Deb Dana’s book Anchored).
-So, when my curiosity leads me to a place of positive outlook and possibilities, sensing more safety than threat, my nervous system is more regulated, and science shows that this will ripple out to make others feel more regulated.
-Cool huh?
-We really are all connected, it's not just some woo-woo, but scientifically researched and proven.
-So our psychological state impacts that of the group.
+Another fascinatng fact driving our 'why': our nervous systems are constantly communicating with each other (see Dr Deb Dana’s book Anchored).
+So, when I feel safe to be curious, to sit in a perspective of looking for possibilities, my nervous system is more regulated.
+Science shows that this regulation will ripple out to make others feel more regulated.
+Cool, huh?
+We really are all connected, it's not more woo-woo, but scientifically-researched and proven.
+So what does this mean?
+If our psychological state impacts that of the group?
+Was Ghandi onto something all of those years ago when he said, "be the change you wish to see in the world"?
 Notice how your energy feels after spending time with certain people?
 Lifted up or dragged down?
 There's your qualitative field research right there.
-This is another strong case for creating something meaningful for us to connect with, something other than the doom and gloom headlines.
+This is another driver of Goodlife Collective's kaupapa - to create meaningful experiences in supportive spaces, something other than the doom and gloom headlines, or the stress-filled workplace.

 From me to we - a virtuous feedback loop

 Caring for others is caring for self, and vica verca (awareness of this is a core belief in the indigenous world view.)
-Goodlife Collective was founded out of a deep love of seeking out and amplifying wisdom, the emotion of awe (which apparently moral beauty can create), the belief in all people's potential, and a passion for ideas that can inspire hope and possibilities.
-Because ultimately the more of us who FEEL hope, agency and a sense of possibility, the more this will ripple out in a healing social contagion, and the more we can collectively create a future where planet and people can thrive.
+Goodlife Collective was founded out of a deep love of seeking out and amplifying wisdom, the emotion of awe (which apparently moral beauty can create), the belief in all people's potential, and a passion for ideas that can inspire active hope and possibilities.
+Because ultimately the more of us who FEEL hope, agency and a sense of possibility, the more healing social contagion will ripple out, the more we can collectively create a biophysically literate (a term we first heard from the uber inspiring Nate Kinch) future where planet and people can thrive.

-It’s all a big feedback loop, contributing to ‘rehabilitating the world’, in turn rehabilitating ourselves.' (~ Maria Popova.)
+It’s all a big feedback loop; ‘rehabilitating the world’, in turn rehabilitating ourselves.' (~ Maria Popova.)

-Healing our social fabric is a core mission of Goodlife Collective.
+Healing our social fabric is core to Goodlife Collective's mission.
 It’s not always about grand gestures either, but takes place moment to moment in small things like random acts of kindness, smiles, warmth, inclusiveness, asking people how they are.
 Listening - truly listening, not just to respond, but to empathise, inter-relate and inter-be.
-We are all threads weaving the collective social fabric together, and the more we understand and connect with others experiences, the more infused with a collective wisdom our perception can become.
-As the Trinity Roots song goes, "it’s the little things that really matter.”
+We are all valuable threads weaving the collective social fabric together, and the more we understand and connect with others experiences, the more infused with a collective wisdom our perception can become.
+As Trinity Roots sing, "it’s the little things that really matter.”

-When the crew from ThinkPlace and Goodlife Collective first met, our values-alignment became clear, along with a strong shared sense of needing to create uplifting events for people.
-We agreed to have some fun and collaborate on delivering events that could build hope and agency around us.
+When the crews of ThinkPlace and Goodlife Collective met, our values-alignment was clear, along with our enthusiasm to create uplifting events for people.
+We agreed to have a little fun and collaborate on events to counter the doomnarrative for something perhaps more uplifting.
 The ‘exploring the new’ series was born!
 Our first event, ‘an evening in conversation with Jon Alexander’ in August 2024, was as heart and soul-nourishing as we'd hoped.

-We invited people to pair up with someone they didn't (yet) know, to share their motivation to attend, and anything top of mind relating to the idea of good citizening.
-These quick warm-ups are deceptively effective, it was clear from the energy and volume in the room that people could have happily chatted all night - not a bad thing!
-Taking those few minutes to engage and dialogue, when it is so easy to leave it until the end, transformed and amplified the connection in the room, as well as for what was to come.
+Before introducing our speaker we first invited people to pair up with someon they'd not met, to share a little of their motivation to attend, or anything top of mind relating to the idea of good citizening -the topic of the evening.
+These activities only take a couple of minutes, but are always worth the time investment (similar to the beautiful concept of 'whakawhanaungatanga in te ao Maori) - taking those few minutes to engage and dialogue, to 'relate', when it is so easy not to, transforms and amplifies the connection in the room, as well as for what was to come.
 It's the little things - when we shift from passive recipient to getting involved, so much can shift.

-ThinkPlace Co-Founder Jim Scully welcomed everyone with his signature warmth and lightness, reminding us that 'this is a bit of an experiment', as we hold the space and the process lightly to see what emerges.
-Freda Wells, Goodlife Collective founder, introduced Jon, and reminded people that maybe being able to say "I don't know" is perhaps a key attribute of being a leader going forward.
+Jim Scully, Co-Founder of legendary design-thinking agency ThinkPlace, welcomed everyone with his signature warmth and lightness, followed by Freda Wells, Goodlife Collective founder, who introduced Jon, and reminded people that being able to say, "I don't know" is perhaps a key leadership trait going forward.

-Jon's talk was highly engaging, stepping us through the framework of the subject-consumer-citizen story - a well-researched idea that has been refined over the course of his three masters degrees and deep involvement with practice in the field of social innovation and change.
-Jon started by walking us through one of his favourite examples of the Citizen Story - G0V zero in Taiwan involving his favourite, "hacker turned Minister turned mentor" - Audrey Tang.
+The early start for Jon on he opposite side of the world in London, didn't dappen his signature high levels of beng fully present, and irrepressibly driven to connect peopl with their ability to shape things fo the collective.
+Jon is a natural at bringing a sense of fun to a topic - famously desribed as, 'an evidence-based optimist.'
+Jon stepped us through the framework of the subject-consumer-citizen story - a well-researched idea that has been refined over the course of his three masters degrees and deep involvement with practice in the field of social innovation and change.
+A compelling example he shared of reignition of citizenship is the G0V zero in Taiwan involving his favourite, "hacker turned Minister turned mentor" - Audrey Tang.

 In a nutshell - Jon's work describes the three dominant stories that humans have told themselves throughout history about who we are as a society: